Intrinsic torsion classes of Riemannian structures: ITV's of invariant OPS's on the Iwasawa manifold

-In this section we analyse the intrinsic torsion of a generic left-invariant OPS on the Iwasawa manifold, exploiting the global orthonormal basis $e^i$ \rf{oneforms}.
-The following result is easily verified using the methods of \cite{SalTEG}.
-Let us denote by $\nabla$ the Levi-Civita derivative and by $e^i\odot e^j=\ft12(e^i\ot e^j+e^j\ot e^i)$ the symmetric tensor product.
+In this section we analyse the intrinsic torsion of invariant OPS's on the Iwasawa manifold, exploiting the global orthonormal basis $e^i$ \rf{oneforms}.
+We denote by $\nabla$ the Levi-Civita derivative, by $J_i$ the orthogonal almost complex structures induced on $\mathscr{K}$ by the $2$-forms $\beta_i$ in \eqref{betas} and by $e^i\odot e^j=\ft12(e^i\ot e^j+e^j\ot e^i)$ the symmetric product.
+The following result is easily verified using the methods of [12].